jchook/activeredis/README.md

 ActiveRedis synthesizes a new, unorthodox implementation of the [Active record pattern](http://en.wikipedia.org/wiki/Active_record_pattern), borrowing good features from other libraries, but incorporating the simplicity of Redis.

+## License

+ActiveRedis is provided to you for limited use under the [MIT License](http://www.opensource.org/licenses/MIT).

+This means ActiveRedis free, both as in free beer and free speech.
+It comes with no warranty or guarantee, but can be freely modified and redistributed, included in commercial projects, or even re-packaged and sold.

+You are obligated to agree to the license.
+If you do not agree to the license, then you are not permitted download or use ActiveRedis.

 ## Development

 ActiveRedis is currently in its infancy.